Validation plugin

 validation: {

-validationError: (validationResult, args, context, info) => {
+validationError: (validationResult, args, context) => {

-// validationResult contains the failed validation details
+// validationResult contains the standard-schema validation result

 return new Error(`Validation failed: ${validationResult.issues.map(i => i.message).join(', ')}`);